Mary Boleyn: Sister's rise to power

-Anne had returned to England in January 1522; she soon joined the royal court as one of Queen Catherine's maids-of-honour.
-Anne achieved considerable popularity at court, although the sisters already moved in different circles and were not thought to have been particularly close.
+Anne returned to England in January 1522; she soon joined the royal court as one of Queen Catherine's maids-of-honour.
+Anne achieved considerable popularity at court, although the sisters moved in different circles and were not considered close.

-Although Mary was said to have been more attractive than her sister, Anne seems to have been more ambitious and intelligent.
-When the king took an interest in Anne, she refused to become his mistress.
+Although Mary is said to have been more attractive than her sister, Anne seems to have been more ambitious and intelligent.
+When the King took an interest in Anne, she refused to become his mistress.
 By the middle of 1526, Henry was determined to marry her.
 This gave him further incentive to seek the annulment of his marriage to Catherine of Aragon.
 When Mary's husband died during an outbreak of sweating sickness, Henry granted Anne Boleyn the wardship of her nephew, Henry Carey.
 Mary's husband had left her with considerable debts, and Anne arranged for her nephew to be educated at a respectable Cistercian monastery.
-Anne also interceded to secure her widowed sister an annual pension of £100.
+Anne also interceded to secure an annual pension of £100 for her widowed sister.